Bike Trails in the Twin Cities

 Mississippi River Trail (Twin Cities Metro section)

 USBR 45, the Mississippi River Trail, is a national bike trail that extends from the river’s headwaters in Itasca all the way down to the Gulf of Mexico.
-Wouldn’t that be an adventure!
+Wouldn’t that be an adventure?!
 75 miles of it runs through the metro area.
-You can even ride on either side of the the River.
+You can even ride on either side of the River.

 Riding the whole metro route would be a great goal for families, maybe taking one segment over many different weekends.
 Best for older children used to riding along roadways shared by cars, as much of the Trail is that.